frogologist/frogologist.github.io/portfolio.md

 This site is mostly populated with older work (2010-2020).

 I wrote most of my [blog posts]({% link index.md %}) and [knowledge base](https://frogologist.github.io/kb) (kb) articles during my time as a business analyst and product owner at Kineo.
-The kb was originally a personal site in the company's SharePoint instance; I've omitted propietary information to protect Kineo's interests.
+The kb was originally a personal site in the company's SharePoint instance; I've omitted proprietary information to protect Kineo's interests.

 ### Professional blog posts